 We have an appreciation for and are curious about the world, its cultures and the diversity of its peoples.
 We are prepared to take action to better our world, both locally and beyond.

-In our relationships with children, we believe:
+In our commitment to children, we believe:

 - Every child has the right to quality education and care, regardless of background, ethnicity, culture, beliefs, gender, age, socioeconomic status, ability, family structure or lifestyle in accordance with the United Nations Convention of the Rights of the Child.

-- Nurturing supports children to feel respected, self-confident, trusted, responsible, independent and acknowledged for their individuality.
+- Nurturing supports children to feel respected, self-confident, trusted, responsible, independent, and acknowledged for their individuality.

 - Promoting inclusive practices ensures the successful participation of all children.

-In our relationships with our community, we believe:
+In our commitment to community, we believe: